 Trains that run for two or more nights use traditional dining.

-Texas Eagle between Chicago and San Antonio uses flex dining, but you will have traditional dining between San Antonio and LA.
+The Texas Eagle, which runs between Chicago and San Antonio, offers flexible dining options, but traditional dining is available between San Antonio and Los Angeles.

-Dining or sleeping car lounges are also only available for sleeping car passengers.
+Dining or sleeping car lounges are also available only to sleeping car passengers.

 14) Alcohol and Drinking in Amtrak Rooms

 You sure can; I often do!
-But there are some limitations you should know.
+However, there are some limitations you should be aware of.

 Amtrak sells adult beverages in the cafe and dining cars, or you can bring your own.

-IF YOU BRING ADULT DRINKS ON THE TRAIN, YOU CAN ONLY CONSUME IT IN YOUR ROOM or the room of another passenger.
+IF YOU BRING ADULT DRINKS ON THE TRAIN, YOU CAN ONLY CONSUME THEM IN YOUR ROOM or the room of another passenger.
 Do not take your fun water to non-sleeping cars.

 The next station might be your stop if you get out of hand.
 Plus, you could get local and federal fines, and the police could take you to their local iron bar hotel.